PaladinStudiosBVs/mongo-populator/README.md

  - **Supported destinations**: local database (dockerized or not), remote database via SSH (dockerized or not), Amazon S3 bucket.

+**Disclaimer**: this is still under heavy development, so use it at your own risk!

 ## Installation
 In order to install Mongo Populator, follow these steps:
  1. `git clone https://github.com/PaladinStudiosBVs/mongo-populator.git`